Biden to name Granholm as energy secretary

 Hausfather, though, argued that the distinction between the two main missions is a “false dichotomy.”
 An energy secretary should be able to handle both responsibilities, given the right deputies, and civilian nuclear power generation has a role to play in any “decarbonization” policy, he said.

+Granholm worked with Biden in Michigan a decade ago when he was overseeing the American Recovery and Reinvestment Act, and he credits her with helping to save the auto industry and the union jobs it supports, said a person familiar with the transition team’s thinking who spoke on the condition of anonymity in order to be more candid.

+She also understands the threat of climate change and its impact on communities of color, the person said.

-“The next secretary of energy needs to be a champion for all clean energy technologies — renewables, batteries, nuclear, hydrogen, and carbon capture and sequestration,” Sarah Ladislaw, director of the Energy Security and Climate Change Program at the Center for Strategic and International Studies, wrote in an email.
+Sarah Ladislaw, director of the Energy Security and Climate Change Program at the Center for Strategic and International Studies, wrote in an email that the next DOE secretary “needs to be a champion for all clean energy technologies — renewables, batteries, nuclear, hydrogen, and carbon capture and sequestration.”

-In addition, she said, “it’s going to be very important” that Granholm “works with John Kerry, the new special envoy on climate change, and whoever the domestic counterpart will be to that position in the White House.”
+“The governor has spoken really clearly about moving away from fossil fuels,” Henn said.
+“These roles are public messengers as much as policymakers.”

+Scott Segal, a partner at the law and lobbying firm Bracewell who represents energy companies, said the former governor “is well positioned to run DOE.”
+Like other governors who run the department, Granholm may be able to bring a “bully pulpit to the job,” Segal said.

 The Energy Department is “an essential agency for reaching climate goals,” said Samantha Gross, an energy expert at the Brookings Institution.
-Especially important, she said, is the research section set up under Obama by Majumdar, called ARPA-E, or Advanced Research Projects Agency — Energy.
+Especially important, she said, is the research section set up under Obama by Majumdar, called ARPA-E, or Advanced Research Projects Agency-Energy.

 “President-elect Biden’s mid-century decarbonization goal is ambitious, but the kind of ambition the world needs,” Gross said.
 “We will need technologies like carbon capture and storage, for instance, to deal with emissions that are very difficult to eliminate any other way.
 Practicality is much more important to me than ideological purity.”